For beginners who need a little more performance in their life.

 What makes a good all-round climbing shoe?

-Rubber is a key feature when looking for a multi-purpose climbing shoe.
+The rubber compound used on the sole is a key feature when looking for a multi-purpose climbing shoe.
 Savvy readers will notice almost all of our top 5 either support Vibram or Five Ten’s Stealth rubber.
 This is because both of these rubbers are tried and tested on various climbing surfaces including plastic in the gym, soft sandstone or shiny granite and have a proven track record of delivering a high level of performance on any surface.

 Closure systems is the final factor you will want to consider.
 It’s a known fact that velcro shoes won’t generally preform as well crack climbing as lace or slipper styles.
 You can see the article where we compared velcro and lace shoes here.